lk-geimfari/awesomo/languages/C#.md

 [**Dapper**](https://github.com/StackExchange/dapper-dot-net) is a simple object mapper for .Net.
 Dapper is a NuGet library that you can add in to your project that will extend your IDbConnection interface.

 ---
-[**DataProtection**](https://github.com/aspnet/DataProtection) - Data Protection APIs for protecting and unprotecting data.
-This project is part of ASP.NET Core.

----
-[**DependencyInjection**](https://github.com/aspnet/DependencyInjection) - Contains common DI abstractions that ASP.NET Core and Entity Framework Core use.

----
-[**Diagnostics**](https://github.com/aspnet/Diagnostics) is a middleware for reporting info and handling exceptions and errors in ASP.NET Core, and diagnosing Entity Framework Core migrations errors.

----
 [**Docs**](https://github.com/aspnet/Docs) is a documentation for ASP.NET and ASP.NET Core https://docs.microsoft.com/aspnet

----
-[**DotNetTools**](https://github.com/aspnet/DotNetTools) is a command-line tools for the .NET Core CLI.

 ---
 [**DotNetty**](https://github.com/Azure/DotNetty) is a port of Netty, asynchronous event-driven network application framework for rapid development of maintainable high performance protocol servers & clients.